 The detector assembly is simple and requires no tools, a properly assembled detector is shown on the front cover of the user's manual.
-Before assembling the stems, make sure the cam lock is unlocked by rotating it as shown in the picture.
+Before assembling the stems, make sure the clamp is unlocked by rotating it as shown in the picture.
 Next push the spring buttons in and insert one stem into the other.
 Release the buttons and they will lock in the holes.
-Next secure the cam lock by turning it the other way until it is hand tight.
-Do not over tighten the cam locks or the screw securing the search coil.
+Next secure the clamp by turning it the other way until it is hand tight.
+Do not over tighten the clamps or the screw securing the search coil.
 The connecting cable should be secured with two rubber cable tie to the base of the lower stem, and then wrapped around the stems.
 Doing this will prevent from creating loose loops of the cable in the search coil area and protect the cable from pulling out from the search coil.
 The third rubber cable tie should be used to attach the cable to the top of the detector, which will prevent the cable from slipping downwards.
-Pay attention when inserting the cable from the search coil into the socket: the cable should not be too tight and the plug must not be inserted at an angle, as this may damage the search coil cable or plug.
+Be careful not to pull the cable too tight when inserting the plug into the socket - as this may damage the cable.
 See the photo on the front page for best practice.
-The armrest is adjustable - first remove the screw, then move the armrest to the desired position and retighten the screw.
-When disassembling the detector, begin by unplugging the search coil from the socket and loosen the cable wound around the stems.
-Once this is completed the rest of the detector may be disassembled into its basic components.
-Finish by loosening the screw securing the search coil and fold it together with the stem.
+The armrest is adjustable - first remove the screw, then move the armrest to the desired position and re-tighten the screw.